pulumi/docs/reference/javascript.md

 > NOTE: to use `@pulumi/cloud` on AWS, you must also include the package `@pulumi/cloud-aws`.

+## Using Pulumi configuration values

+To use configuration values in JavaScript, use the [`pulumi.Config`] class.
+For more information, see [Using configuration values in JavaScript].

-# TypeScript
+## TypeScript
 You can write Pulumi programs in TypeScript to get additional verification and tooling benefits.
 To use TypeScript, apply the following four steps to an existing project.

 ### 1. Update package.json

 Update your `package.json` to look like the following (with your own values for `name`, `version`, etc.).
-This is what tells Node.js and NPM what packages you depend on, where to find your code's entrypoints, and so on:
+This is what tells Node.js and NPM what packages you depend on, where to find your code's entry points, and so on:

 ```json
 {